klipsey/Commission-Details/README.md

 Current commission queue 3/4

-These commissions are for a **limited time only** and will begin in **June.** The queue may vary depending on the complexity of commissions but as of now, I am predicting a maximum of 4-6 regular complexity survivors can be commissioned.
+These commissions are for a limited time only and will begin in June.
+The queue may vary depending on the complexity of commissions but as of now, I am predicting a maximum of 4-6 regular complexity survivors can be commissioned.
 During this time period, my planned survivors outside of commissions will be developed but with less priority.

+## Commission Costs
+Costs can increase or decrease heavily based on multiple factors

+Note: Having previous assets for me to use will lower the price for the section involved.
+This does not apply for all sections

+EX: Model lowers price by 90$ - 120$

 ## Skills

-Passive Skill 20$ - 50+$ (Varies heavily on complexity)
+Passive Skill 15$ - 50+$ (Varies heavily on complexity)

-Base Skills 20$ - 40+$ (Varies heavily on complexity) each
+Base Skills 15$ - 40+$ (Varies heavily on complexity) each

 ## Icons

 Mod Icon 5$

-Skill Icons 10$ each (40$ for 4)
+Skill Icons 10$ each

 Buff Icons 5$ each

 ## Modeling

-With concept art  90$ - 120+$ (Varies on complexity)
+With concept art  100$ - 130+$ (Varies on complexity)

-Without concept art 140$ - 180+$
+Without concept art 160$ - 200+$

 ## Texturing